bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.18.7 - 2026/08/28 =
+* Tweak - Booking forms bound to WooCommerce products can no longer be used for direct booking (with their shortcode).
+You need to change its form action, or to create a separate booking form.
+* Fix - Regression where wrong booking form was loaded on product page with persistent object cache

 = 1.18.6 - 2026/08/27 =
 * Tweak - Add new notification tags: {order_id}, {booking_old_event_id} (for reschedule notifications)